bitovi/bitops/docs/configuration-base.md

 # Base Configuration

-Each deployment tool is traditionally controlled with a set of cli arguments.
+Each deployment tool is traditionally controlled with a set of CLI arguments.
 Instead of defining arguments within your pipeline configuration, they can instead either be defined with environment variables or in a `bitops.config.yaml` file.
 While the core schema for a `bitops.config.yaml` file is common between tools, the specific properties and environment variable equivalents vary from tool to tool.

 > For more information on tool configuration, see [plugins](plugins.md).